 Blood Barrier costs nothing to use, which is great when we’re not using blood, and provides vital protection in a pinch.

-The bottom upgrade is way to go.
+The bottom upgrade is the way to go.
 We don’t want to add a blood cost, and the additional protection that this path provides makes this skill really dependable.
-It actually allows you to be more aggressive in many cases, as you’re attacking more often knowing that the barrier will cover any counter attacks.
+It actually allows you to be more aggressive in many cases, as you’re attacking more often knowing that the barrier will cover any counter-attacks.

 Coagulation – Defensive Skill

 Another freebie that’s worth picking up.
 Coagulation is just really good at what it does, very few enemies can resist it, and it’s great for tying up many of the game’s bosses.

 Here, you want to go for the top upgrade path.
 This adds a substantial stun-time to the ability, allowing you to mop up weaker enemies whilst you keep the biggest threat at bay.

 We don’t care about blood synergies so the strongest ultimate skill is the best one to go for here.
 Between an upgraded two-handed weapon, Claws and this, you’ll have substantial damage output.
 Abyss also helps cover the fact that all your damage is otherwise going to be physical-based.